 - 1 Mile Run - 12 minutes or less

 The applicant will be given a 32 page long application to completely fill out with all personal information as well as references and employment history for the past 10 years.
 This document also has to be notarized.
 An appointment time will be given to each applicant.
 At this time the applicant will meet with an investigator to go over the long application.
 Additionally, the applicant will be photographed, fingerprinted, fill out additional information sheets, and turn in copies of their Birth Certificate, High School or GED diploma, Social Security Card, Driver's License and FOID Card.

 Applicant will be given an information sheet to make an appointment for their personality evaluation.
 The results of this test is a recommended or not recommended.
 Applicant must be recommended to continue in the process.

 Applicant will be given information to make an appointment for their polygraph exam.
 Applicant must pass polygraph exam to continue in the process.

-Once hired as a Will County Sheriff's Office Deputy, the applicant will receive the following training:
+Once the applicant is hired as a Will County Correctional Officer, he / she will receive the following training:

-- After the initial phase, the Deputy will choose his/her assignment by rank seniority.
+- After the initial training phase, the Correctional Officer will choose his / her assignment by rank seniority.